d4nshields/puzzgameFlutter/README.md

-# Nook Game
+# Puzzle Bazaar Game

 A Flutter-based puzzle game application with a hexagonal architecture.

 ## Project Overview

-Nook is a puzzle game for Android (and eventually iOS) designed for offline entertainment.
+Puzzle Bazaar is a puzzle game for Android (and eventually iOS) designed for offline entertainment.
 The game's core logic is being developed separately and will be integrated into this application as a module.

 ## Architecture